Surviving Mars: Surviving Mars: Relaunched

-Surviving Mars: Relaunched is a remaster of Surviving Mars, developed by Haemimont Games.
-It was revealed by Paradox Interactive on August 20, 2025, and released for Microsoft Windows, PlayStation 5, and Xbox Series X. It is currently unknown if the game will be released for Linux or MacOS.
-All Surviving Mars DLC are included in the base game, as well as "improved visuals, UI, and quality of life improvements".
+Relaunched is a remaster of Surviving Mars, developed by Haemimont Games.
+It was revealed by Paradox Interactive on August 20, 2025, and released November 10, 2025 for Microsoft Windows, PlayStation 5, and Xbox Series X. All DLC packs are included in the base game, as well as "improved visuals, UI, and quality of life improvements".
 In addition, a new "dynamic political system" titled "Martian Assembly" is included, and two of the existing Surviving Mars DLCs ("Martian Express" and "Below and Beyond") were reworked.

+Feeding the Future, the first DLC pack for the remaster, was released on September 8, 2026.

 Reception

-The game received generally favorable reviews according to review aggregator Metacritic, scoring 80% on PC Gamer, and 78/100 on IGN.
+The game received generally favorable reviews according to review aggregator website Metacritic, scoring 80% on PC Gamer, and 78/100 on IGN.

 Alongside Cities: Skylines and Frostpunk, the game helped to gain new popularity for the city-building game genre, which was in decline since the failure of the 2013 reboot of the SimCity series.
 With the SimCity franchise no longer producing new games, smaller developers had a chance to provide more creative games.
-Shams Jorjani from Paradox Interactive said "Things that aren’t big enough for the biggest publishers, are big enough for us, and Cities [Skylines] is an example of that.
+Shams Jorjani from Paradox Interactive said: "Things that aren’t big enough for the biggest publishers, are big enough for us, and Cities [Skylines] is an example of that.
 Those publishers find greener pastures, and that leaves space for us to grow."
 In particular, Surviving Mars provided an increased complexity to the genre, as unlike previous games bad decisions of the player can cause them to lose the game.

 The city-builder game Cities: Skylines, also published by Paradox, received a free update themed around Surviving Mars.
-This was released to celebrate the game reaching sales of over 5 million, as well as its third anniversary.
+This was released to celebrate the game reaching sales of over five million, as well as its third anniversary.
 The new features were a new city building with a launch pad, an astronaut user in Chirper (an in-game parody of Twitter), and a new radio station, "Official Mars Radio".

-Josh Tolentino from Destructoid praises the complexity of the game, as it goes into intricate details while managing the extractions of raw resources, manufacturing of complex ones, space, colonists with traits and flaws, and even natural disasters.
-He pointed that currency has a very limited use and most resources are actual resources, unlike other city builders that put a huge emphasis on the in-game currency.
-He also pointed that, given the complexity and the random factors generated when starting a new map, game sessions are never the same, and even the basic survival of the colony is not guaranteed.
+Josh Tolentino from Destructoid praised the complexity of the game, as it goes into intricate details while managing the extractions of raw resources, manufacturing of complex ones, space, colonists with traits and flaws, and even natural disasters.
+He pointed out that currency has a very limited use and most resources are actual resources, unlike other city builders that put a huge emphasis on the in-game currency.
+He also pointed out that, given the complexity and the random factors generated when starting a new map, game sessions are never the same, and even the basic survival of the colony is not guaranteed.

-Josh Tolentino from Destructoid praised the visual style of the game, with bright and colorful buildings and domes that contrast with the dull, even if realistic, desert landscape.
-He also pointed that things can seem slow and quiet, but the in-game radios can change the mood of the gameplay.
+Josh Tolentino from Destructoid also praised the visual style of the game, with bright and colorful buildings and domes that contrast with the dull, even if realistic, desert landscape.
+He also pointed out that things can seem slow and quiet, but the in-game radios can change the mood of the gameplay.